Public Service Enterprise Group (NYSE:PEG) Announces Quarterly Earnings Results

-Public Service Enterprise Group (NYSE:PEG – Get Rating) released its quarterly earnings results on Monday.
-The utilities provider reported $0.86 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.82 by $0.04, MarketWatch Earnings reports.
+Public Service Enterprise Group (NYSE:PEG – Get Rating) issued its earnings results on Monday.
+The utilities provider reported $0.86 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.82 by $0.04, MarketWatch Earnings reports.
+The business had revenue of $2.27 billion during the quarter, compared to analyst estimates of $1.98 billion.
 Public Service Enterprise Group had a positive return on equity of 13.25% and a negative net margin of 10.59%.
-The business had revenue of $2.27 billion during the quarter, compared to analyst estimates of $1.98 billion.
-During the same quarter in the previous year, the company posted $0.98 earnings per share.
 Public Service Enterprise Group’s revenue for the quarter was up 19.4% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.98 earnings per share.
 Public Service Enterprise Group updated its FY 2022 guidance to $3.40-$3.50 EPS.

 Public Service Enterprise Group Price Performance

 Several analysts have issued reports on PEG shares.
-BMO Capital Markets boosted their price target on Public Service Enterprise Group from $61.00 to $64.00 and gave the company a “market perform” rating in a report on Tuesday.
-Barclays dropped their price objective on Public Service Enterprise Group from $75.00 to $66.00 and set an “equal weight” rating for the company in a research note on Monday, July 18th.
+Credit Suisse Group upped their target price on Public Service Enterprise Group to $69.00 in a research note on Tuesday, August 9th.
+The Goldman Sachs Group upped their target price on Public Service Enterprise Group from $75.00 to $76.00 and gave the stock a “buy” rating in a research note on Tuesday, October 4th.
+StockNews.com lowered Public Service Enterprise Group from a “hold” rating to a “sell” rating in a research note on Tuesday.
 Mizuho dropped their price objective on Public Service Enterprise Group from $73.00 to $68.00 and set a “buy” rating for the company in a research note on Tuesday, July 12th.
-The Goldman Sachs Group upped their price objective on Public Service Enterprise Group from $75.00 to $76.00 and gave the stock a “buy” rating in a research note on Tuesday, October 4th.
-Finally, Credit Suisse Group upped their price objective on Public Service Enterprise Group to $69.00 in a research note on Tuesday, August 9th.
-One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and six have given a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of $69.36.
+Finally, Barclays dropped their price objective on Public Service Enterprise Group from $75.00 to $66.00 and set an “equal weight” rating for the company in a research note on Monday, July 18th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and six have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus price target of $69.36.

 About Public Service Enterprise Group